Table of contents

 Native American casinos

 Under the Indian Gaming Regulatory Act, federally-recognized tribes in California can operate casinos.
-Currently, 63 tribal casinos in California, operated by 61 tribes, generate more than $8 billion in revenue and offer slot machines and table games.
+As of 2024, 63 tribal casinos in California, operated by 61 tribes, generate more than $8 billion in annual revenue and offer slot machines and table games.

 Charitable gambling (bingo and raffles)